 4. Deep insights to maximize value

-The SAS Cloud is solving real-world issues
+Managed services in the Cloud is solving real-world issues